yaelhayem/TDSADH18/docs/instructions.md

 Practicum Outcomes:

+1. Students will create GitHub accounts, and participate in a shared project by contributing a transcribed archived newspaper article or hand-written text.
+The transcription will be done using Markdown.

-1. Students will create an HTML page, a CSS document, and Markdown documents.
+2. Students will apply HTML and CSS to create an HTML page that contains a link to their Markdown document.

+3. Students will contribute their addtions to the class's shared project.

-2. Specific techniques to apply:
+4. Specific techniques to apply:

    For example, if the document being transcribed is a newspaper article, the idea is to get as close to the original as possible by using headline text/font, indenting of paragraphs, lists with numbers, including photos, etc.
-   Footnotes may be required, as will other formatting options.

-3. What item type(s) are acceptable/required?

-   Newspaper articles?
-Descriptions of physical items?
-Letters/correspondence?  usw...

 Reference
 ---